TwoGuysCoding/TGCToolbox/README.md

 ## Contributing

 If you would like to contribute to the toolbox, please create a pull request with your changes.
 Make sure to include a detailed description of the changes you made and why you made them.
 Your pull request will be reviewed by the maintainers before being merged.

-It is generally encouraged to add any new tools or utilities that you think would be useful to the toolbox.
-However, please make sure that the tools are well-documented and tested before submitting a pull request.